EU July 2021 ending €22 import VAT exemption; new Import OSS return

-IOSS is optional - Postal service or marketplaces may declare the VAT instead
+IOSS is optional - Special Arrrangements - Postal service or marketplaces may declare the VAT instead

 The import OSS is not compulsory for consignments not exceeding €150.
-Alternatively, the seller may elect to have the import VAT collected from the final customer by the customs declarant.
+Alternatively, the seller or deemed supplier marketplace may elect to have the import VAT collected from the final customer by the customs declarant.
 This is known as the Special Arrangements.
 This is generally the postal operator, courier firm or customs agent.
 They can settle the VAT collected with the tax authorities via a monthly payment.

 In certain circumstances, marketplaces facilitating the sale will be responsible for the VAT being charged at the point-of-sale for the EU or non-EU.
 This is detailed in the next section.

 Brexit – the effect on IOSS

-The UK left the EU on 31 January 2020, and will leave the EU VAT regime on 31 December 2020.
-This UK is planning to withdraw its EU £15 low-value consignment stock relief threshold on this date – from 1 January 2021.
-It is introducing a new £135 VAT-at-point-of sale regime, similar to the EU’s €150 scheme.
-Non-EU sellers will charge UK customers 20% VAT, UK VAT register and the declare and pays the VAT charged to their UK customers.
+The UK left the EU VAT regime on 31 December 2020.
+At the same time, the UK withdrew its EU £15 low-value consignment stock relief threshold on this date – from 1 January 2021.
+It introduced a new £135 VAT-at-point-of sale regime, similar to the EU’s €150 scheme.
+Non-EU sellers must charge UK customers 20% VAT, UK VAT register and the declare and pays the VAT charged to their UK customers.
 There is no Special Arrangements opt out as above.

-For sales to EU consumers after 2020, British resident sellers will be considered as non-EU residents.
+For sales to EU consumers, British resident sellers arre now considered as non-EU residents.
 From July 2021, they will be able to use the EU IOSS as non-Union sellers.
 This will require them to register in any one EU state for the quarterly filing and VAT payments.

 Non-UK sellers would also be able declare imports into the UK via its new pacel regime.